Contents

 Measure – Displays Activity to show that this Data Link uses the activity (the period value) of the current period or Balance to show that this Data Link uses the Balance (running total from the beginning of the year) for the current period.

-Please Note: Not all transaction types have Balances; for example, input Drivers that measure percentages or Revenue line items’ prices.
-If you cannot change a Link Source’s Measure to Balance, that Link Source may be one of the transaction types for which Balance does not apply. - Shift By (default 0) – To use data from a different period than the current one, enter a number in this field.
+- Shift By (default 0) – To use data from a different period than the current one, enter a number in this field.
 This function is useful if you are building a budget and want to base this period’s budgetary figures on a previous period from the budget.

 - To use data from a period in the past, enter a negative number.